-Select fruits that are mostly yellow with a bit of green and let them fully ripen at home.
-Ripe fruit should be firm yet yield to gentle pressure, feel heavy for its size and have smooth skin with no blemishes.
-As long as they're not a result of bruises or cuts, a few black or moldy spots are okay and will not affect the flavor.
+Select fruit that is mostly yellow with a bit of green and let it fully ripen at home.
+Ripe fruit should be firm yet yield to gentle pressure, feel heavy for its size, and have smooth skin with no blemishes.
+As long as it's not a result of bruises or cuts, a few black or moldy spots are OK and will not affect the flavor.
 The ripe papaya should have a sweet aroma.
-Avoid fruits that are overly soft unless you intend to purée and use immediately.
+Avoid fruit that is overly soft unless you intend to puree and use it immediately.

-Papayas will ripen within a few days at room temperature, and even faster in a paper bag.
+Papaya will ripen within a few days at room temperature and even faster in a paper bag.
 Once ripe, it will quickly turn to mush if not properly stored.
 Leave the skin on while the fruit ripens.
-Ripe papayas should be refrigerated to slow down the ripening process; whole fruit should keep in a plastic bag for about a week.
+Ripe papaya should be refrigerated to slow down the ripening process; whole fruit should keep in a plastic bag for about a week.

 To freeze, pack cut papaya in rigid containers or heavy-duty plastic freezer bags.
-Cover with a 30 percent sugar solution (4 cups water to 2 cups sugar) and freeze up to 10 months.
-The thawed fruit will be soft and best in a partially-thawed state for fresh applications.
+Cover with a 30 percent sugar solution (4 cups water to 2 cups sugar) and freeze for up to 10 months.
+The thawed fruit will be soft and best in a partially thawed state for fresh applications.
 It will be fine for cooking, although not quite as firm as fresh.
-You can also pop the thawed fruit into a blender for a puree or add a bit of water for a juice.
+You can also pop the thawed fruit into a blender for a puree or add a bit of water for juice.
 Frozen fruit is a great smoothie addition and can be used instead of ice.

 Nutrition and Benefits

-Papayas are a very healthful fruit.
-They're fat- and cholesterol-free, high in calcium, fiber, and potassium, and a good source of vitamins A, C, and E. Papain and chymopapain are enzymes found in papaya that can aid digestion and may help lower cholesterol.
+Papaya is a very healthful fruit.
+It's free of fat and cholesterol, high in calcium, fiber, and potassium, and a good source of vitamins A, C, and E. Papain and chymopapain are enzymes found in papaya that can aid digestion and may help lower cholesterol.

 Papaya vs. Mango